preparing to submit the fafsa

 Posted : December 4, 2006

 The Free Application for Federal Student Aid (FAFSA) must be completed by students applying for state, federal, and institutional financial aid.
 Even if you don't think you'll qualify for need-based financial aid, you should still complete the FAFSA to be eligible for student loans.
-The FAFSA can be completed online at www.fafsa.ed.gov as soon as possible after January 1st of the year for which you are requesting aid.
+The FAFSA can be completed online at www.fafsa.ed.gov after October 1st of the year prior to your college start date.
 Here are the steps you should take when preparing to submit the FAFSA.

 Find out the FAFSA priority deadline for your college(s).
 Financial aid is awarded on a first-come, first-served basis.
 Therefore, it is crucial for you to submit your FAFSA in a timely manner.
-Many priority deadlines are as early as February.
 Although priority deadlines do not affect a student's eligibility for federal student loans, if you don't file early, you may miss out on possible aid opportunities such as money awarded directly from the institution.

 Review and correct answers on your electronic Student Aid Report (SAR)

 Reapply for student aid every year you are in school

 View information about federal loans and grants you have received

 Register with Selective Service.
 If you are male and at least 18 years old, you must register with Selective Service before you can submit the FAFSA.

 Find your school codes.
 You will need school codes so your FAFSA information can be sent to the schools to which you want to apply.
 Schools use your FAFSA info to create your financial aid package.
 Click here to find school codes.